 Having looked through the search results, call the provider/s you’re interested in to discuss your requirements.
 Their phone numbers can be found on the individual page listings.
 By doing your homework and being proactive, you’ll be ready to go once the ACAT funding gets approved.
-We have a handy list of questions here to help you get the full picture including fees and inclusions.
+Absolute Care and Health have given us a handy list of questions here to help you get the full picture including fees and inclusions.

 What the provider will do (the 'interview' process)